Liquid hydrogen: Uses

 Liquid hydrogen is a common liquid rocket fuel for rocketry application and is used by NASA and the U.S. Air Force, which operate a large number of liquid hydrogen tanks with an individual capacity up to 3.8 million liters (1 million U.S. gallons).

 In most rocket engines fueled by liquid hydrogen, it first cools the nozzle and other parts before being mixed with the oxidizer, usually liquid oxygen, and burned to produce water with traces of ozone and hydrogen peroxide.
 Practical H_{2}–O_{2} rocket engines run fuel-rich so that the exhaust contains some unburned hydrogen.
 This reduces combustion chamber and nozzle erosion.
 It also reduces the molecular weight of the exhaust, which can increase specific impulse, despite the incomplete combustion.

 Liquid hydrogen can be used as the fuel for an internal combustion engine or fuel cell.
+The MF Hydra ferry is powered by liquid hydrogen.
 Various submarines, including the Type 212 submarine, Type 214 submarine, and others, and concept hydrogen vehicles have been built using this form of hydrogen, such as the DeepC, BMW H2R, and others.
 Due to its similarity, builders can sometimes modify and share equipment with systems designed for liquefied natural gas (LNG).
 Liquid hydrogen is being investigated as a zero carbon fuel for aircraft.
 Because of the lower volumetric energy, the hydrogen volumes needed for combustion are large.
 Unless direct injection is used, a severe gas-displacement effect also hampers maximum breathing and increases pumping losses.

 Liquid hydrogen is also used to cool neutrons to be used in neutron scattering.
 Since neutrons and hydrogen nuclei have similar masses, kinetic energy exchange per interaction is maximum (elastic collision).
-Finally, superheated liquid hydrogen was used in many bubble chamber experiments.
+Superheated liquid hydrogen was also used in many bubble chamber experiments.

 The first thermonuclear bomb, Ivy Mike, used liquid deuterium, also known as hydrogen-2, for nuclear fusion.